 Our abstract has much information on when these easement of land purchases occurred.
 I also have my grandfather’s income and expense records dating back to April 1916 when he took over his father-in-law’s farm.
 His records include seven entries for hitching his horses and pulling out automobiles stuck in the mud in April and May, 1916.
-The total amount he earned for pulling the seven autos was $12.75.
+The total amount he earned for pulling the autos was $12.75.
 This was a lot on money at that time.

 My grandfather also boarded men working to install the telephone poles and lines in 1916.
 We actually had phone service before we had electricity.
-In 1927, my grandfather’s brother was studying to be a electrician and, needing work, wired my grandfather’s house.
+In 1927, my grandfather’s brother was studying to be an electrician and, needing work, wired my grandfather’s house.
 However, the first light bill in my grandfather’s records wasn’t until 1933.